 Remember, you can’t handle a Methamphetamine (Meth) Lab Cleaning on your own.
 The laundry list of poisonous chemicals used to manufacture methamphetamine clings to surfaces and lingers in the air.
 Unprotected exposure can result in everything from headaches, dizziness and nausea to chemical burns, birth defects, blindness, respiratory ailments, liver damage, and even kidney failure.

 From a heath perspective, a meth lab is simply one of the most dangerous places you could step into.
 Chemicals such as, methanol, acetone and benzene can invade literally every porous surface – cabinets, furniture, carpet, drywall – and remain toxic indefinitely unless the environment is decontaminated.
 That’s right, a home or garage that’s been used as a meth lab can pose health risks to its tenants a decade after the lab has been improperly removed.
-You’ll need an experienced Methamphetamine (Meth) Lab clean up and decontamination professional to ensure the procedure is done right.
+You’ll need an experienced Meth Lab cleanup and decon professional to ensure the procedure is done right the first time.

 Should you be in one of the few states besides Tennessee that have certification requirements, Advanced Bio Treatment will acquire those certifications prior to any Methamphetamine (Meth) Lab Cleaning and Decontamination Services.